 - Did you have the whole novel written in advance?

 - No. I tried to stay at least three chapters ahead.
-I don't always manage it, but on this novel I think I did -- I was often five to seven chapters ahead.
+I didn't always manage it, but on this novel I think I did -- I was often five to seven chapters ahead.
 I did have a complete working outline all along.

 - When you say "a chapter," what does that mean?